LensPlaysGames/LensorOS/README.md

 For a few fonts that are compatible, check out [this repository](https://github.com/ercanersoy/PSF-Fonts)

 NOTE: If using VirtualBox, you will need to use the following QEMU tool to create a bootable virtual disk (`.vdi`):
-`qemu-img convert -f raw -O vdi LensorOS/kernel/bin/LensorOS.img path/to/LensorOS.vdi`
+`qemu-img convert -f raw -O vdi LensorOS/kernel/bin/LensorOS.img path/to/LensorOS.vdi`, but be warned: there be dragons.

 #### On Linux